Rebelde Way: Erreway

 Erreway was an Argentine band formed during the television series Rebelde Way, consisting of Camila Bordonaba, Felipe Colombo and Benjamín Rojas.
 Originally, it consisted of Bordonaba, Colombo, Rojas and Luisana Lopilato, who left the group in 2005.
 They released three studio albums – Señales, Tiempo and Memoria.

+Streaming on Netflix

+On November 21, 2019 Netflix announced that Rebelde Way would enter its platform's catalog.
+The series premiered on December 8, 2019 and had more than 60 million views and entered the “Top 10” as one of the most watched series in several countries in Latin America and Europe.